yazz/VisualJS/README.md

 ##### 7) Install Electron
     npm install electron

-##### 8) Run the Yazz Electron application
+##### 8) Run the VisualJS Electron application
     electron .

 ##### OR run as Node.js application with browser based access

      node src/electron.js --runapp homepage --nogui true --locked false

-### If saqlite3 gives an error as it says it was compiled with a different version of NodeJS then recompile it
+### If Sqlite3 gives an error as it says it was compiled with a different version of NodeJS then recompile it

     npm rebuild sqlite3  --update-binary